lthms/soap.coffee-lthms/site/posts/LtacMetaprogramming.md

        n)
 ```

-We can finally use `Qed`{.coq} or `Defined`{.coq} to tell Coq to typecheck this
+We can finally use `Qed`{.coq} or `Defined`{.coq} to tell Coq to type check this
 term.
-That is, Coq does not trust Ltac, but rather typecheck the term to
+That is, Coq does not trust Ltac, but rather type check the term to
 verify it is correct.
 This way, in case Ltac has a bug which makes it
-construct ill-formed type, at the very least Coq can reject it.
+construct an ill-formed type, at the very least Coq can reject it.

 ```coq
 Qed.